clebert/onecfg-rust/README.md

 }
 ```

+It's important to note that only config files directly or indirectly defined in
+an extended onecfg file can be generated and patched.
+A config file under a
+specific path should only be defined once across all extended onecfg files.

+When extending onecfg files, ensure that there are no conflicting definitions
+for the same file paths.
+If a conflict occurs, you may need to either modify
+your custom `onecfg.json` file or create a new onecfg file to resolve the issue.

 ### Declaring patches specific to certain config files

 You can declare patches specific to certain config files in your `onecfg.json`